 Willow Gardens: Westchester’s Newest Memory Care Residence

-Willow Gardens Memory Care is Westchester’s only nonprofit assisted living residence devoted exclusively to caring for those with Alzheimer’s and related dementias.
+Willow Gardens Memory Care is Westchester’s only nonprofit assisted living residence devoted exclusively to Alzheimer’s and dementia care.

 To learn more, call 914-336-2338, or schedule a tour now.

-We’re thrilled to introduce the latest addition to our Campus of Comprehensive Care: Willow Gardens Memory Care, Westchester’s only nonprofit assisted living residence devoted exclusively to caring for those with Alzheimer’s and related dementias.
+We’re thrilled to introduce the latest addition to our Campus of Comprehensive Care: Willow Gardens Memory Care, Westchester’s only nonprofit assisted living residence devoted exclusively to Alzheimer’s and dementia care.
 We invite you to take a tour of our newest facility, which enables United Hebrew to take a critical leap forward in the treatment of memory disorders, just as the need is rising.

 There is no cure for Alzheimer’s, and unless one is found, we need to brace for a growing wave of people with the progressive, irreversible illness and other memory disorders that is barreling toward us as Baby Boomers reach their senior years.

 Age, after all, is the biggest factor in developing the disorders.
 Nationwide, Alzheimer’s affects more than 5.3 million Americans, nearly all of them – 5.1 million – aged 65 or older.
 Indeed, one in 10 seniors is affected.
 And the number of seniors affected nationwide is expected to almost triple to 13.8 million by 2050.

 With a populace that is slightly older than the country as a whole, Westchester is sure to continue seeing its share of memory disorders.
 Willow Gardens Memory Care is certain to be a leader in the treatment of Alzheimer’s in the Hudson Valley, where 40,000 people are affected by the disease, according to the region’s chapter of the Alzheimer’s Association.
 By 2025, that number is expected to rise to 50,000.